 PAM: That’s a good point.

-I would love to know what has surprised you most about your unschooling group so far?
+I would love to know what has surprised you most about your unschooling journey so far?

 And through doing that, I learned how to be more thoughtful and how to be more deliberate about the things that I choose.
 And that gave me a lot more confidence in what I do.
-And so, I don’t flip flop around and try to make other people happy the way I may be used.
-I just do what it is right for our family and don’t really worry about the rest.
+And so, I don’t flip flop around and try to make other people happy the way I maybe used to.
+I just do what is right for our family and don’t really worry about the rest.
 And that’s a big shift for me, to just really trust and I have confidence in my own self and my ability to learn and to change and to be what my kids need too.
-So, there was a lot of personal growth and transformation that happened that I didn’t not go into it expecting at all.
+So, there was a lot of personal growth and transformation that happened that I didn’t go into it expecting at all.

 I really thought I was fine and I was, in my own way, but the change has been really healing.
 Just really learning that I’ve got this, and I can make meaningful change through my actions and even though it’s hard, I can still do it.
 And it was kind of shocking that I developed that sense and I wasn’t looking for it.
 So, that was really, really cool.

 PAM: I love that piece and I bet you weren’t looking for it because I think that’s it, we were already in a space where we felt, I don’t know, like where we were able, felt able to make the unconventional choice to not send our kids to school.
 That feels like a strong choice, but holy bananas the empowering feelings that come from that whole transition.

 It’s amazing.
 And it was completely unexpected for me.
 Especially growing up, we we’re an adult now we’re making choices.
 Boom.
 You know, we’re, we’re done.